-In California, and in other states throughout the country, the “implied consent” law requires all state drivers lawfully arrested for a DUI to submit to chemical testing to determine BAC or the amount of drugs in the person’s system.
-For an arrest to be considered lawful, the officer who stops you needs to have “probable cause” to believe you’ve been driving under the influence of alcohol or drugs.
+In California, and in other states throughout the country, the “implied consent” law requires all state drivers are arrested for a DUI to take a breath or blood test to determine BAC or the amount of drugs in the person’s system.

 Consequences for refusing to submit a chemical test after an arrest are harsh.
 The penalties for refusal—also known as “refusal enhancement penalties”—will be added on top of standard DUI penalties.